Berones: Location

-A stock-raising people that practiced transhumance, their capital was Varia or Vareia (Custodia de Viana; Celtiberian-type mint: Uaracos Auta?), situated near Logroño at the middle Ebro in La Rioja. and controlled the towns of Libia (Herramélluri or Leiva – La Rioja), Tritium Megallum (Tricio), Bilibium (Bilibio, near Conchas de Haro – La Rioja) and Contrebia Leukade (Aguillar del Rio Alhama – La Rioja).
+A stock-raising people that practiced transhumance, their capital was Varia or Vareia (La Custodia de Viana; Celtiberian-type mint: Uaracos Auta?), situated near Logroño at the middle Ebro in La Rioja. and controlled the towns of Libia (either Herramélluri or Leiva – La Rioja), Tritium Megallum (Tricio – La Rioja), Bilibium (Bilibio, near Conchas de Haro – La Rioja) and Contrebia Leukade (Aguillar del Rio Alhama – La Rioja).

 History

 Allies of the Autrigones, the Berones appear to have kept themselves out of the Celtiberian confederacy throughout the 3rd-2nd centuries BC but later came under pressure of the Vascones.
 Their earliest contact with Rome might have occurred during the early 2nd century BC, when they allegedly fought as allies of the Celtiberians at the battle of Calagurris in 186 BC, being defeated by the Praetor of Hispania Citerior Lucius Manlius Adicinus Fulvianus.

 According to a Roman epigraphic source, the Ascoli-Picenum bronze (ILS 8888, now at the Museo Capitolino, Rome), a few Beronian mercenary cavalrymen later entered Roman service during the Social War (91–88 BC), fighting alongside other Spaniards in the Turma Saluitana as auxiliary cavalry under proconsul Gnaeus Pompeius Strabo in Italy.
-Later during the Sertorian Wars, the Berones sided with Pompey and subsequently aided their Autrigones' allies in the defence of their respective territories against Sertorius' incursion into northern Celtiberia in 76 BC.
+Later during the Sertorian Wars, the Berones sided with Pompey and subsequently aided their Autrigones' allies in their attempt to stave off Sertorius' incursion into their respective territories of northern Celtiberia in 76 BC, which resulted in the brutal sacking and destruction of the Berones' own capital Vareia by the sertorian troops in retaliation.

 The Berones disappear as an independent people in the classical sources in about 72 BC, after the end of the Sertorian Wars, although some towns maintained their culture for a certain time due to a late Romanization.